iorobertob/booking/README.md

 - Added Bulk booking

 ### v2.1 - 20251111
-- On "add to cart" button, pre-populate borrow date with today's day
+- On "add to cart" button, pre-populate borrow date with today day
 - block on the calendar interface all days before today and those that are booked already
 - add to cart also when selecting from the map
 - "book" on item detail now shows a modal just like add to cart and clicking on the calendar